planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 The web server looks to its file system, and if that request points to a valid file (if page.html exists in some/path), the contents of that file will be returned via HTTP.
 Usually these calls come from a browser, in which case the result is rendered in the browser.

-If is possible to request many different kind of files through HTTP, not just HTML pages:
+It is possible to request many different kind of files through HTTP, not just HTML pages:

 http://example.com/some/path/image.jpg
 http://example.com/some/path/archive.zip